2013 Energy Tax Credits

-If you were planning a modest home improvement update that would save you future energy costs and reduce your carbon footprint in the hopes that it would be partially funded by a home energy tax credit from the IRS, you may be disappointed in 2013.
+If you were planning a modest home improvement update that would save you future energy costs and reduce your carbon footprint in the hopes that it would be partially funded by a home energy tax credit from the IRS, I have some pleasant news for you.

 30% Energy Tax Credits in 2013

 What remains for energy tax credits in 2013 is nothing to scoff at, if you have some decent savings to tap into.
 There are 30% tax credits on significant energy installation projects that those with the greenest thumbs may be interested in.

 Three of them have no upper limit and include installation costs on primary and secondary homes (excludes rentals):

 - geothermal heat pumps

 - solar (includes photovoltaic and solar water heaters)

 - small wind turbines (residential only and no more than 100 kW)

 One of them has a cap of up to $500 per 0.5 kW of power capacity and only principal residences apply (installation costs are also included):